chenyu76/compress-image-script/README.md

-A Python script for batch compression of images that I use myself. can control the target compression size of images.
+A Python script(`ci.py`) for batch compression of images that I use myself. can control the target compression size of images.

 Use `ci.py --help` to view the usage help. (only in Chinese)